 Gene Beley’s Ray Bradbury Uncensored: The Unauthorized Biography! (iUniverse, 2006) covers the details of the ensuing litigation, which dragged on for years.
 The upshot: Bradbury lost in court but won on appeal.
 CBS coughed up the proverbial “undisclosed sum.”
 Bradbury’s attorney, Gerson Marks, found a paper trail proving that CBS had almost bought the TV rights to the book in 1952, and that Robert Alan Aurthur had considered buying it when he was story-editing Philco at NBC during its final (1954-1955) season.
 Aurthur testified.
 He fessed up to having seen an old summary prepared by Bernard Wolfe, the CBS story editor who optioned Fahrenheit 451 in 1952.
 But he denied having read the book itself.

-Marks lobbed scorn at the idea that Aurthur had been willing to stage Fahrenheit 451 on Philco without actually reading it first.
+Marks expressed scorn at the idea that Aurthur had been willing to stage Fahrenheit 451 on Philco without actually reading it first.
 Beley quotes Gerson Marks, in part, as follows: “Aurthur had stature in the industry, and he had to make a moral and legal choice – say nothing or expose himself to the consequences of using unauthorized intellectual work.
 He made his choice on the witness stand . . . .”

 My translation of Marks’s careful legalspeak: Aurthur lied under oath to save his ass.

 It’s hard to imagine a time when someone could think of ripping off Ray Bradbury and getting away with it.
-But “A Sound of Different Drummers” came only four years after Fahrenheit 451 was published, and before Ray Bradbury was Ray Bradbury
+But “A Sound of Different Drummers” came only four years after Fahrenheit 451 was published, and before Ray Bradbury was Ray Bradbury.

 Michael Zagor, later a television writer himself, was working as a publicist at Universal in late 1961.
 One of his assignments was to keep Ray Bradbury happy during the filming of the (non-plagiarized) Alcoa Premiere adaptation of Bradbury’s story “The Jail.”
 It was less than a year after the suit was settled.
 Zagor recently told me that